 Why is the Cambridge Mask so effective at protecting you from coronavirus?

-Founded in 2015, Cambridge Mask Co is the market-leading respirators (PPE) with a mission to allow people breathe cleaner air through the UK Military Grade filtration technology.
-Cambridge Mask pass the >99% requirement set for classification EN 149 standards for CE in European Union.
+Founded in 2015, Cambridge Mask Co is the market-leading respirators (PPE) with a mission to allow people to breathe cleaner air through the UK Military Grade filtration technology.
+Cambridge Mask passes the >99% requirement set for classification EN 149 standards for CE in the European Union.

-Cambridge Masks filter air through three different layers, giving you ultimate extra protection .
+Cambridge Masks filter air through three different layers, giving you ultimate extra protection.
 The Primary Filter Layer filters out large particles like dust and PM10 as well as droplets from mouths and noses.
-The techniques used dye sublimation which mean once the material is dye, it cannot be removed when the mask is washed.
-Thus, this filtration system enhance the masks to ensure that the appearance is as impressive as the performance.
+The techniques used dye sublimation which means once the material is a dye, it cannot be removed when the mask is washed.
+Thus, this filtration system enhances the masks to ensure that the appearance is as impressive as the performance.